rsdoiel/antenna/archives/2025/planet_2025.27.md

 ---

-## How to spend your holidays according to the popes
+## How to spend your holidays according to the Popes

 date: 2025-07-08, from: Vatican News

-                    <p>As Pope Leo XIV’s takes some time off at the Pontifical Villas of Castel Gandolfo from July 6 to 20, Vatican News looks at what past popes have said about holidays. </p>
+                    <p>As Pope Leo XIV’s takes some time off at the Pontifical Villas of Castel Gandolfo from July 6 to 20, Vatican News looks at what past Popes have said about holidays. </p>
                     <p><a href="https://www.vaticannews.va/en/pope/news/2025-07/popes-holidays-rest-relaxing-vacations.html">Read all</a></p>
                     <p>&nbsp;</p>